Doctoral Programme of Social and Behavioural Sciences - Admission Criteria and Instructions for Applicants

 - The study right for a doctoral degree is applied in StudyInfo (In Studyinfo choose: Fill in application form)

-- The doctoral researchers position with an employment contract is applied in Talentti system (TalentAdore)
+- The doctoral researcher position with an employment contract is applied in Talentti system (TalentAdore), open for applications only in the autumn application period

 - Please familiarize yourself with the application forms well before the end of the application period and allow sufficient time to obtain and/or draw up the necessary attachments